 Action # Title Description Total Funds Contributing from these actions and support services to see an increase up to 4 credits per learning period.
 1.6 Teachers and staff are qualified and appropriately assigned All special education students will have access to teachers who are fully credentialed and appropriately assigned to teach in their subject area of competence.
 All student groups will be served by this as well.
 Any teacher misassignments will be monitored and rectified, so that students are served according to the legal requirements.
-All students with disabilities will be provided a free, appropriate, public education, including all required designated instructional services outlined in their Individualized Education Plan as well as required by the education code and related regulations \$1,610,142.00 No 1.7 Title 1 - Intervention programs and personnel to support students Our students who struggle with academic performance need additional intervention programs and support personnel to effectively address their learning gaps.
+All students with disabilities will be provided a free, appropriate, public education, including all required designated instructional services outlined in their Individualized Education Plan as well as required by the education code and related regulations. \$1,610,142.00 No 1.7 Title 1 - Intervention programs and personnel to support students Our students who struggle with academic performance need additional intervention programs and support personnel to effectively address their learning gaps.
 Federal funding is directed towards hiring Literacy teacher and/or tutors, who will implement research-based educational strategies.
-We expect students will improve their performance on academic metrics. \$74,626.00 No 1.8 Development to Support English Learners and LTELs Support English Learner Roadmap for effective English English English Learner Roadmap for effective English E \$1,000.00 Yes
+We expect students will improve their performance on academic metrics. \$74,626.00 No 1.8 Professional Development to Support English Learners and LTELs Our ELD program follows the CA English Learner Roadmap for effective practices, and we provide professional development for staff to help serve English learners and LTELs with their language acquisition.
+We will do the following: Professional development for implementing the EL Tool Kit.
+Professional development for effective EL strategies, such as SIOP.
+Paraprofessionals in ELD SGI classes trained.
+EL Tutors trained.
+Training in Individualized English Language Development Plan (IELDP).
+Professional learning communities, workshops and conferences for staff. \$1,000.00 Yes